lumpysimon/wp-order-anything/README.md

 # Order Anything

-A WordPress plugin that allows you to set the order of any non-hierarchical custom post type using drag n drop.
+A WordPress plugin that allows you to set the order of any custom post type using drag n drop.

 ## @TODO@